Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Chambliss shook her hand.
 "That’s much appreciated, Doctor." he smiled disarmingly, and Belkin relaxed a little.
 "So what do you have for us?"

 Belkin cleared her throat, and handed over a tablet.
-"It’s...actually a very old technique called a one-time pad.
+"It’s... actually a very old technique called a one-time pad.
 We figured out pretty much instantly that it was the answer, the rest was, uh, implementation and planning."

 Chambliss scanned the document on the tablet, nodding.
 "How old?"